friendly-telegram/friendly-telegram.github.io/modules/lydia.md

    Forcibly enables Lydia for that user.
 If sent in a group, Lydia will be enabled for that user in the group.

  - **Remove all active sessions**
+[Syntax: `cleanlydiasessions`]

+   Resets all conversations that are ongoing with Lydia.
+It will lose all state and context and restart the conversation.

+ - **Remove all allowed users**
 [Syntax: `cleanlydiadisabled`]

-   Resets all conversations that are ongoing with Lydia.
-I
+   Re-enables Lydia for everyone.
+This will not override `IGNORE_NO`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI2NTczNzYxOCwtOTgzMjQwODYwXX0=
+eyJoaXN0b3J5IjpbLTEzMTc5MjY2MTcsLTk4MzI0MDg2MF19
 -->